Monster Hunter Wilds

 Monster Hunter Wilds Multiplayer Guide How to Play Co-Op

-This is a guide on how to play co-op in Monster Hunter Wilds.
-Learn how to group up and play with your friends, as well as see the different multiplayer features available in the game!
+A guide on how to play co-op in Monster Hunter Wilds.
+Learn how to join and play with friends, how to play multiplayer, how to find your Lobby ID, and how to add friends in this guide.

 How to Play Multiplayer